common-causes-of-ems-equipment-failures-and-how-to-avoid-them

 Maintenance Tips

 • Read the manual (and warranties): It sounds obvious, but plenty of people ignore reading or at least fully reading product manuals.
 They contain valuable information about operating what can be sophisticated devices, as well as troubleshooting information in the event of problems.
 And don’t ignore another vital piece of paperwork: warranties.
-Know what is covered, what isn’t and how to contact the manufacturer if it becomes necessary.
+Know what is covered, what isn’t, and how to contact the manufacturer if it becomes necessary.

 • Install/assemble correctly: This falls under the previous item but deserves its own bullet.
 When initially piecing together equipment that requires assembly or installation inside an ambulance or hospital, carefully follow the instructions and check the final work.
 Failing to do so can damage the equipment, setting the stage for failure.

-These tips are just a start, but by implementing effective maintenance procedures — which are uniformly followed by staff members assigned to those duties — it will go a long way toward decreasing equipment failures.
+These tips are just a start, but implementing effective maintenance procedures – which are uniformly followed by staff members assigned to those duties – will go a long way toward decreasing equipment failures.
 It will make for a more effective environment for patients and providers alike.

 S-SCORT III portable hospital suction for ambulances and first responders